Cancellation of 2020 Prudential RideLondon

 Any standard repairs required along the event route will be carried out by Surrey County Council as part of its regular road maintenance programme prior to the event.
 For any areas where multiple repairs are required, and it is economically viable, larger scale repairs will be made to the road.
 If the event requires any works above the usual standard of repair, then the event organiser will pay for the extra cost.

-Surrey County Council will undertake its regular summer carriageway surface dressing programme across the road network, some of which coincides with the Prudential RideLondon-Surrey 100 route.
+Surrey County Council will undertake its regular summer carriageway surface dressing programme across the road network, some of which may coincide with the Prudential RideLondon-Surrey 100 route.
 This surface dressing usually takes a few days to settle and the roads in question will be swept in the lead-up to the event to ensure the route is in a suitable condition, by removing the excess chippings and gravel especially on corners.
-Other parts of the Prudential RideLondon-Surrey route are being repaired as part of Surrey County Council's wider ongoing Highway Maintenance programme.
+Other parts of the Prudential RideLondon-Surrey route may be repaired as part of Surrey County Council's wider ongoing Highway Maintenance programme.

-Surrey County Council's Cabinet has agreed for the events to take place in the county until 2019 subject to approval of the routes each year.
-The Prudential RideLondon-Surrey events have immense potential to become internationally renowned and inspire Surrey residents to lead active and healthy lives.
-As they become established, we fully expect they will raise money to help local charities and good causes in Surrey.
+Surrey County Council's Cabinet has agreed for the events to take place in the county until 2021 subject to approval of the routes each year.
+The Prudential RideLondon-Surrey events have immense potential to inspire Surrey residents to lead active and healthy lives.
+They continue to raise money to help local charities and good causes in Surrey.